Carrot Farming in Kenya – A Simple Guide

 Carrot Farming Land Requirements

-And just like any other vegetables, carrots love soils with plenty of Potassium and Phosphate nutrients.
+And just like other vegetables, carrots love soils with plenty of Potassium and Phosphate nutrients.

 But then again, you can supplement these nutrients to the crop by using compost manure.
 However, you must prepare the soil six months before planting the seed.
 By doing this, you’ll achieve an ideal PH of 6.